Top Water Sports in Watamu

 04

 Watamu’s offshore waters hold marlin, sailfish, and yellowfin tuna.
-Full-day charter boats with experienced local captains who know these waters intimately.
+Full-day charters with experienced local captains who know these waters.

 Paddle through mangrove channels and tidal flats at low tide, watching kingfishers and waders in near-total silence.
 The quietest adventure in Watamu.